 - hoarse voice, wheezing or difficulty talking

-- dizziness or collapsing due to a sudden drop in blood pressure
+- dizziness or collapse due to a sudden drop in blood pressure

-If you're experiencing any of these dangerous symptoms, you need urgent medical assistance.
+If you experience symptoms of anaphylaxis, you need urgent medical assistance.
 Call triple zero (000) or go straight to the emergency department of your nearest hospital.